 Average Hold Time Inbound Calls: The time during which an agent placed a call on hold during the body of a call.
-This is the cumulative total of all hold time, divided by the number of calls placed on hold, for the period that is measured (please use annual metrics) and typically reported in the ACD or similar contact center platform standard reports.
+This is the cumulative total of all hold time, divided by the number of calls placed on hold, for the period that is measured (please use annual metrics).